 planning of activities.

+The reader of this standard is reminded that a “NOTE” statement does not modify the contractual obligations stated in the requirements.
+The “NOTE” statement is descriptive, which means that if removed, contractual obligations remain the same.

 Scope

 The purpose of this standard is to define:

-The selection of critical items, the definition of cleanliness requirements to satisfy the mission performance requirements and control the levels to be met by personnel, items, facilities and operations of space projects.
+The selection of contamination sensitive and contamination critical items and critical items, the definition of cleanliness requirements to satisfy the mission performance requirements and control the levels to be met by personnel, items, facilities and operations of space projects.

 The management, including organization, reviews and audits, acceptance status and documentation control.